Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication: Systematic way to determine finite round LOCC transformations which are not possible in a cycle network

-{\it Systematic way to determine finite round LOCC transformations which are not possible in a cycle network.---} In the following we will restrict to networks which correspond to a cycle of size $N$ (which we will call cycle networks).
-Moreover, we will use the following necessary and sufficient condition for a transformation to be possible if party $k$ performs a generalized measurement, communicates the outcome to the other parties and these apply LUs.
+In the following, we will restrict to networks which correspond to a cycle of size $N$ (which we will call cycle networks).
+Moreover, we will use the following necessary and sufficient condition for a transformation to be possible if party $k$ performs a generalized measurement, communicates the outcome to the other parties, and these apply LUs.
 Note that this corresponds to a single round within a LOCC protocol.
-Such a transformation is solely possible among pure states if the initial state is of the form $h_1\otimes \ldots \otimes g_k\otimes h_{k+1}\ldots h_N\ket{\Psi}$ and the final state is (up to LUs) $h_1\otimes \ldots \otimes h_k\otimes h_{k+1}\ldots h_N\ket{\Psi}$ and there exist local symmetries $S_i=\otimes S_i^{(j)}\in \mathbf{S}(\ket{\Psi})$ and probabilities $\{p_i\}$ such that
+Such a transformation is solely possible among pure states if the following conditions are satisfied.
+Firstly, the initial state is of the form